Hotels4Teams

 What are the closest hotels to Suicide Six SKI Area?

-The closest hotels to Suicide Six SKI Area are Super 8 by Wyndham White River Junction (16.28 mi), Holiday Inn Express Hotel & Suites White River Junction by IHG (16.51 mi), and Hampton Inn White River Junction (16.53 mi).
+Several hotels near Suicide Six SKI Area are well-suited for families.
+Super 8 by Wyndham White River Junction (16.28 mi, from $88/night), Holiday Inn Express Hotel & Suites White River Junction by IHG (16.51 mi, from $143/night), and Hampton Inn White River Junction (16.53 mi, from $148/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Suicide Six SKI Area?

-Yes — Residence Inn by Marriott Hanover Lebanon (22.7 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Hanover Lebanon (22.7 mi, from $253/night) is an extended-stay property near Suicide Six SKI Area, with full kitchens and on-site laundry.

 Which hotels near Suicide Six SKI Area are pet-friendly?